ycm-core/YouCompleteMe/README.md

 - If the offered completions are too broad, keep typing characters; YCM will continue refining the offered completions based on your input.
+- Filtering is "smart-case" sensitive; if you are typing only lowercase letters, then it's case-insensitive.
+If your input involves uppercase letters, then it's case-sensitive.
+So "foo" matches "Foo" and "foo", but "Foo" matches "Foo" but not "foo".
 - Use the TAB key to accept a completion and continue pressing TAB to cycle through the completions.
 Use Shift-TAB to cycle backwards.
 Note that if you're using console Vim (that is, not Gvim or MacVim) then it's likely that the